 The "MBDA Business Center" logo and the phrase "MBDA Business Center" are trademarks of the Minority Business Development Agency (MBDA), U.S. Department of Commerce.
 MBDA reserves exclusive rights in the use of the "MBDA Business Center" logo, the phrase "MBDA Business Center," and all associated marks and representations (hereafter "MBDA trademarks").
-The Cooperative Agreement from MBDA includes the terms of this Appendix covering the trademark and licensing requirements for use of the MBDA trademarks.
-By signing the Cooperative Agreement, the operator of the MBDA Business Center agrees to the terms and conditions related to the use of the MBDA trademarks as stated in this Appendix.
+The Cooperative Agreement from MBDA includes the terms of this Appendix covering the trademark and licensing requirements for use of the MBDA Business Center agrees to the terms and conditions related to the use of the MBDA trademarks as stated in this Appendix.

-This appendix covers only the MBDA trademarks and does not authorize an MBDA Business

-Center to use the Department of Commerce seal or the MBDA Headquarters logo on any electronic or printed communications for any purpose.
+This appendix covers only the MBDA trademarks and does not authorize an MBDA Business Center to use the Department of Commerce seal or the MBDA Headquarters logo on any electronic or printed communications for any purpose.